TAbdiukov/TAbdiukov.github.io/content/post/2023-12-14-laser-eye-surgery-exp/index.md

 ### Surgery types

-With the exception of extremely personalized and specific surgeries, to the best of my knowledge (from going to different medical clinics), surgery types are as follows:
+Apart from extremely personalized and specific surgeries, to the best of my knowledge (from going to different medical clinics), surgery types are as follows:

 * **LASIK** – is the most popular type of laser surgery, however, **LASIK is not the only type of laser eye surgery**.
 That said, LASIK is the most practiced surgery due to popularity with [well-known risks and complications](https://lasikcomplications.com/), least painful, takes about 10 minutes per eye, recovery is 1 day, BUT the surgery itself is more complex and involves several steps (an eye has to be sucked with a 'surgical vacuum cleaner', then 2 lasers have to work in their turns), a bouncy flap remains on the cornea, which heals over time.
 With both surgery's increased complexity and the flap that can potentially be torn, I chose not to undergo it.
 * **PRK** – is an old, less complex, less invasive and cheaper procedure, however, subsequently very painful (after the anaesthetic ceases functioning).
 The clinics seem to recommend this surgery for people involved in active sports.
 The surgery itself takes no more than 5 minutes for 2 eyes, recovery up to 80% of vision the result in 1 week, full recovery in 2-3 months.
 PRK leaves a scar on the eye, which requires special care within these 2-3 months period of full recovery.